Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

-{\textbf{\textit{Acknowledgements}}.
-Supported in part by the STRONG-2020 project of the European Union’s Horizon 2020 research and innovation programme: Fund no 824093.
+{\textbf{\textit{Acknowledgements}}}.
+The research of M.R. and S.S. is supported in part by the STRONG-2020 project of the European Union's Horizon 2020 research and innovation programme: Fund no 824093.
 The research of M.S was supported by the US Department of Energy Office of Science, Office of Nuclear Physics under Award No.~DE-FG02-93ER40771.